ajkizer/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      A: To create a stateful component and be able to use lifecycle methods for better control over behavior

 - [ ] Name three lifecycle methods and their purposes.
+      A: componentDidMount: executes side effects when the component renders
+      componentDidUpdate: executes side effects whenever the component is updated
+      componentWillUnmount: executes when the component is unmounted and destroyed, allowing for cleanup needed

 - [ ] What is the purpose of a custom hook?
+      A: a custom hook allows a function to be used in any component without prop drilling
 - [ ] Why is it important to test our apps?
+      A: To save time, especially in larger applications where it can be harder to identify what could be breaking the app or causing an error.

 ## Project Set Up